gertjana/ttn_dashboard/README.md

 then you go run
 ```
-docker-compose up -d
+DOMAIN=your.domain docker-compose up -d
 ```
-and access chronograf at `localhost:8888`, connect to influxdb:8086
+and access chronograf at `chronograf.your.domain:8888`, connect to influxdb:8086

 In the data explorer, you should find your data under: